Queentaker/junior-challenge/answer.md

 Xlwings is stronger when it comes automating excel tasks and controlling excel directly.
-So it should be used for tasks that require one to use Excel in realtime, writing custom functions if one doesn't want to use openpyxl.
+So it should be used for tasks that require one to use Excel in realtime, writing custom functions if one doesn't want to use VBA.

 ####What does the following code snippet do?
 What might be wrong with it?
 What could be done better?
 ```python